Evertras/gopong/README.md

     * Extremely lightweight containerization is trivial due to zero runtime dependencies; NodeJS runtime isn't required
     * Packaging a single executable binary is the simplest use case for any other package system if desired
 * Easy to monitor
-  * Emits metrics in a standard fashion that existing tools can read (statsd, prometheus)
+  * Emits metrics in a standard fashion that existing tools can read (statsd, prometheus, etc.)
   * Adding metrics is easy, to encourage more monitoring

 ## Development prerequisites